 Section 176 of the Licensing Act prohibits alcohol sales from premises that are used primarily as, or are part of premises that are primarily used, as garages for one or more of the retailing of petrol or dery; or the sale and maintenance of vehicles.

-If premises that are primarily used as a garage are granted a licence, that licence is "of no effect" This means that although a licence might have been granted, it cannot be used to sell alcohol whilst the premises are being used as a garage.
+If premises that are primarily used as a garage are granted a licence, that licence is "of no effect" and alcohol may not be lawfully sold.